 The Peninsula School District is required to protect families from unauthorized release of certain information about its students.
-However, directory information may be released without permission of parents/guardians unless parents/guardians register their objection prior to September 15.
+However, directory information may be released without permission of parents/guardians unless parents/guardians register their objection.
+Parents should notify their school's principal in writing to do so.